ikerismak/rails-pet-api/README.md

 ```

 ## Testing:
+### minitest

+- Minitest is a testing framework that comes bundled with Ruby and is commonly used for writing tests in Rails applications.
+It provides a simple and intuitive syntax for defining and running tests, making it easy to ensure the correctness of your code.

+Minitest follows the xUnit style of testing, where tests are organized into test classes and individual test methods.
+Each test method typically focuses on testing a specific behavior or functionality of your code.
+Minitest provides a set of assertions that you can use to make assertions about the expected behavior of your code.
 ### Commands to run tests:
 - Run the following command in the terminal to execute the project's tests:

 ```shell
 rails test
 ```
+### Rubycritic

+RubyCritic is a code quality analysis tool for Ruby projects.
+It helps you identify areas of improvement in your codebase by providing insightful metrics, visualizations, and suggestions for refactoring.
 ## Command to run Rubycritic
 Run the following command in the terminal to execute Rubycritic and generate code quality reports:

 ```shell
 rubycritic
 ```

+##Screenshot

 - This will generate a report that helps identify problematic areas in your code and improve its quality.